CharaChorder/docs/docs/Beta Releases.rst

 Profiles share the same chord library because we already have chord profiles in the form of dynamic libraries.
 If you want to activate a dynamic library for your profile you can use a chord to both activate the profile and the dynamic library.

 Each profile has its own settings.
-For example on the Master Forge, each profile can have it's own LED colors (currently only on the left half).
+For example, on the Master Forge, each profile can have its own LED colors (currently only on the left half).

 Profiles are backed up individually, by switching to profile A, B, or C at the top of the Device Manager's Device/Settings page before backing up.